 Now, let me stop here to tell you how much of a camper I am.

 Last summer I went to Feel Festival with a friend.
-It was my first actual festival, and we spent a fair amount of time discussing outfits.
+It was my first actual festival, and while we had several conversations about outfits, we had far less about the practical details.
 We were going to camp.
 Two nights, how hard could it be.
 She borrowed a tent and had brains enough to bring a sleeping bag and mattress.
 Do you know what I brought?
 A yoga mat and a blanket.
 True story.
 That night went right into The Top 5 Most Miserable Nights Of My Life.
 Fuck, it was cold.
 In hindsight, I should have done what any other self-respecting Berliner would; do drugs and dance all night.
 Oh, well.
 The day after we were both so wretched and exhausted we just packed up and went home.
 Less than 24 hours.

 In our defense, we did look cute at least 10 of those hours.